zensharp/git-tools/README.md

 > The environment variable `BROWSER` must be set.

 ## Git Is
-*Print whether the current directory is in a git repository*
+*Prints whether the current directory is in a git repository*

 ## Git Lazy
 *Commits and pushes all modified + untracked files*

+## Git List
+*Prints all git repositories in the current directory (and all child directories)*

 ## Git Produce
 *Creates (or updates) a production branch from master, then pushes the branch*